 Just arrived in Cusco: who is this guy? (part 2)

 The next morning, we filtered down to breakfast and boarded the van to return to the airport where we would fly to the city of Cusco at 11,000 feet above sea level.
 Maneuvering a herd of teen-agers was wearing me down and after all, I am only human.
-"Teacher Jacquie, when is lunch?"
+"Teacher Jacquie, when is lunch?
 Teacher Jacquie, what time do we arrive?"
-"Teacher Jacquie, where's my boarding pass?"
+And my all time favorite, "Teacher Jacquie, where's my boarding pass?"
 You get the idea.

 It didn't help that we got stopped at the baggage screening checkpoint when one student had something in his carry-on backpack that the agent was sure was a pair of scissors.
 We were pulled to the side, the bag was emptied and the agent sent the bag through the x-ray machine many times and even showed me the object on the monitor.
 Something was there.
 Not sure how we passed through U.S. inspection, but that wasn't my worry at this particular moment.